 Chelsea boots are timeless and versatile, and almost every guy should have a pair in his collection.

 The Chelsea’s sleek silhouette makes for a nice relaxed boot that you can wear nearly year-round.
-Obviously, they’re ideal for winter, they’re also great shoes for summer if you want a lighter boot to pair with some outfits.
+Obviously, they’re ideal for winter and fall, they’re also great shoes for summer if you want a lighter boot to pair with some outfits.

 In addition, Chelseas can be dressed up or down with ease.
 You can wear them with jeans and a jacket for a casual look, or you can dress them up as part of your winter business casual wardrobe.
 That’s why the Chelsea is one of our favorite business casual shoes for men.